albertoruiz/easyVision/projects/help/examples.md

 **conic**: click points and see the intersection line-conic.

+**crossratio**: predict position of equispaced points in image

 **linemodels**: click points and show the estimated line using different linear costs.

 **rectify**: click points in the image of a square to rectify the plane.

+**synthcam**: create a camera matrix from a projection center and a target point and show in 3D.

-**resection, resection2, resection4**: rich 3D illustration of camera estimation from 3D-2D correspondences
+**resection, resection2, resection4**: interactive 3D illustration of camera estimation from 3D-2D correspondences

-**stereo**: rich 3D illustration of a stereo geometry.
+**stereo**: interactive 3D illustration of a stereo geometry.

 **multiview**: experiments with the multiview tensors.